feh-pined0/CCNA/Section 1 - Net Fundamentals/Wireless/Authentication Methods.md

 ## EAP (Extensible Authentication Protocol)

 To understand the following authentication protocols, knowledge of EAP is required.
 This is a authentication **framework**, which defines functions that other protocols can expand on to implement authentication methods.
-It operates following the 802.1x standard, so any implementation of EAP is required to have those three entities (supplicant, authentication and authentication server).
+It operates following the 802.1x standard, so any implementation of EAP is required to have those three entities (supplicant, authenticator and authentication server).

 - **LEAP** (*Lightweight EAP*): developed by Cisco, it is an improvement for WEP.
 In this method, both the client and server send challenge phrases to each other, in order to authenticate.
 The client authenticates using a username and a password, and the WEP keys used for encryption are changed frequently (this feature is called dynamic WEP keys);
 ![[Pasted image 20230821165355.png]]